brightbox/docker-machine-driver-brightbox/README.md

     Every
     [Region](https://www.brightbox.com/docs/reference/glossary/#region)
-    on the Brightbox Cloud has [multiple availability zones](https://www.brightbox.com/docs/reference/glossary/#zone)
+    on Brightbox Cloud has [multiple availability
+    zones](https://www.brightbox.com/docs/reference/glossary/#zone)
     within it.
-Normally the default auto-allocation does the right thing but if you want specific placement specify the zone id or handle with this option.
+Normally the default auto-allocation does the right thing but if you want specific placement then specify the zone id or handle with this option.

     For more details on the available ids and handles [use the